ngaller/persist-reducer/README.md

 With that configuration, `myObject.myProperty` will be saved but the other properties will not be touched.

+This can also be passed as an array: `keysToSave: [ ['myObject', 'myProperty.with.some.dots'] ]` will save the property at myObject['myProperty.with.some.dots']

 # Comparison with redux-persist

 `redux-persist` is much more featureful.
 It also registers at the store level,